Management plan compartment 6

 Overall management objectives

-In partnership with BBOWT, the Common here will undergo approximately 13 ha of tree clearance (25% of woodland maintained within this) as part of a Living Landscape Heathland Restoration Project (BBOWT 2010).
-There will be some large-scale clearance of birch scrub and young birch woodland to extend both existing and relict areas of heath.
-The compartment will retain a wooded perimeter although some open areas will be created to link to adjacent habitats on the main common.
-Small thickets and single trees across the newly cleared areas will be left to provide key woodland edge habitats favouring a variety of species.
-Woodland edges will be scalloped and encouraged to provide thick scrub edges between the heathland and woodland.
-Where large mature and veteran trees exist they will be retained.
-Gorse scrub will largely be retained but managed by coppicing to provide a varied age structure.
-Thickets of bramble will be retained where possible to provide habitat for reptiles, small mammals and birds.
-There will be some limited control of bracken, particularly following tree clearance but key areas will be retained where they benefit reptiles in particular.
+In partnership with BBOWT, between 2010 and 2012 subcompartment 6A underwent approximately 13 ha of tree clearance (25% of woodland maintained within this) as part of a Living Landscape Heathland Restoration Project.
+(More information is available on BBOWT's web page What we are doing to protect heathland.)
+The large-scale clearance of birch scrub and young birch woodland extended both existing and relict areas of heath.
+The compartment retains a wooded perimeter although some open areas were created to link to adjacent habitats on the main common.
+Small thickets and single trees across the newly cleared areas were left, to provide key woodland edge habitats favouring a variety of species.
+Woodland edges were scalloped and encouraged to provide thick scrub edges between the heathland and woodland.
+Large mature and veteran trees have been retained.
+Gorse scrub has largely been retained but will be managed by coppicing to provide a varied age structure.
+Thickets of bramble have also been retained to provide habitat for reptiles, small mammals and birds.
+There has been some limited control of bracken, particularly following tree clearance, but key areas will be retained where they benefit reptiles in particular.
+Some areas were scraped free of leaf litter and topsoil, to encourage the establishment of heather, some of which has seeded from clippings scattered over the ground.

 Inside and along the path edges of the remaining woodlands, small glades will be created to diversify the structure of the woodland.

-The Higher Level Stewardship for the small area of heath will incorporate the management of the whole compartment with a Farm Environment Plan to be submitted in 2010/11.
-Subsequent plans for grazing by Exmoor ponies and cattle will be introduced to Sub-compartment 6A in particular to effect a more varied age structure within the heathland component and to control scrub regeneration following clearance.
+The Higher Level Stewardship for the small area of heath incorporates the management of the whole compartment with a Farm Environment Plan submitted in 2010/11.
+Grazing by Exmoor ponies and cattle may be introduced (to Subcompartment 6A in particular) to create a more varied age structure within the heathland component and to control scrub regeneration following clearance.
+There has been informal consultation on fencing options to achieve this.

-The areas of wet woodland, almost exclusively alder, and the existing structure of the woodland, typified by tall mature individuals with a ground layer rich in bryophytes, will be maintained.
+The areas of wet woodland in subcompartment 6B and the existing structure of the woodland, typified by tall mature individuals with a ground layer rich in bryophytes, will be maintained.
 Wet species-rich flushes will be safeguarded, if necessary removing some scrub where there is evidence that these are drying out.
 The drier woodland on the upper slopes and higher ground will be retained favouring oak over birch where this is akin to wood pasture.
 Other individual trees including rowan and veteran birch specimens will be retained.

 Water quality, particularly in the Holly Farm area, will be monitored where possible.